Frequently asked questions

-The survey will collect data on the scale and nature of university student experiences of sexual assault and sexual harassment.
+The survey collected data on the scale and nature of university student experiences of sexual assault and sexual harassment.

-The survey will take 10–12 minutes to complete.
+The survey took approximately 10–12 minutes to complete.

-Before it is deployed nationally, a pilot for the survey will be conducted at two universities – the Australian National University and Charles Sturt University – during March and April 2021.
+Before it was deployed nationally, a pilot for the survey was conducted at two universities – the Australian National University and Charles Sturt University – during March and April 2021.

-The survey will be conducted by the Social Research Centre (SRC) in partnership with leading violence prevention expert Associate Professor Anastasia Powell of RMIT.
+The survey was conducted by the Social Research Centre (SRC) in partnership with leading violence prevention expert Associate Professor Anastasia Powell of RMIT University.

 The tender process to conduct the follow-up survey was competitive.
 The Social Research Centre in partnership with Associate Professor Powell presented the strongest proposal.

-The full national survey will randomly sample 10,000 students from each university.
-For universities with less than 10,000 students, all eligible students will be selected.
-The selection of students will take into account factors like gender, year of study, residency and level of study to make sure the sample is representative.
+The national survey randomly sampled students from universities across the sector.
+For most universities, 10,000 students were sampled.
+For universities with less than 10,000 students, all eligible students were selected to participate.
+The selection of students took into account factors like gender, year of study, residency and level of study to make sure the sample was representative.

-The national survey will run for around 4 weeks in September 2021.
+The national survey ran for around 4 weeks from 6 September until 3 October, 2021.

-The survey builds on and extends the foundational survey conducted in 2016.
-But there will be key differences, including behavioural questions on sexual assault.
+The survey built on and extended the foundational survey conducted in 2016.
+But there were key differences, including behavioural questions on sexual assault.

 Comparability between the prevalence rate of the 2016 survey and the 2021 survey will be limited.